 The Smithson International Truck Museum holds Ken Smithson’s collection of 19 refurbished International trucks.
 The collections spans over forty years and is the most complete collection in the world.

 The Anglican Church of the Epiphany was built in 1908.
 It was the first church to be built in Rimbey.
 The windows that you see in the back of the church was sent to Rimbey in crates of molasses to insure that they didn’t break!

-But our favourite building was the Barber Shop!
+But our favorite building was the Barber Shop!
 The barber and his wife along with their 3 kids lived in the small area behind the shop.

 The park hosts a Farmer’s Market in the summer every Saturday from 9:30-11:30!
 Check out their website for all of their events! http://paskapoopark.com/Events.html